Implementing CI/CD for Azure Data Factory | Nitor Infotech

 iii.
 Add and configure steps in Agent Job:

 iv.
-Configure the pipeline as mentioned in the diagram shown below:
+Configure the pipeline as mentioned in below diagram:

 v.
 For configuring templates, click on the eclipse button and select ArmTemplateforFactory json file.